At a glance

 - Kittens should be at least 12 weeks of age before they are allowed to leave the breeder.
 He should have been regularly wormed, had his vaccinations, and the majority of breeders will have microchipped and desexed the kitten before him going to his new home.

-- Bengal cats should be at least fourth generation F4 from their wild ancestors.
+- Bengal cats should be at least the fourth generation F4 from their wild ancestors.

 Did you know?